-Chris has additional experience in medical litigation, having served as a law clerk with another South Carolina firm drafting discovery and pretrial motions and conducting research for pharmaceutical cases such as In re Prempro Products Liability Litigation.
+Chris has additional experience in medical litigation, having served as a law clerk drafting discovery and pretrial motions and conducting research for pharmaceutical cases such as In re Prempro Products Liability Litigation.

 A recipient of the Citadel Scholar full academic scholarship and the Citadel Honors Program Gold Seal, Chris was honored with the University of South Carolina School of Law's Cali Award for environmental law.
 Additionally, he served as Senior Associate Editor for the Southeastern Environmental Law Journal and is the author of published pieces concerning environmental law such as Politics, Money, and Radioactive Waste: The Savannah River Site Conundrum, 16.2 Se.
 Envtl.
 L.J.
 391 (2008).
 He was also inducted into the Order of the Coif and Order of the Wig and Robe.

 Chris is a member of the American Association for Justice, American Bar Association, South Carolina Association for Justice and Charleston County Bar Association.
 He is active in his local community and proudly serves as class chairman for The Citadel Foundation, helping to raise money for need-based scholarship funding.